PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Stores every user data separately.
 - Session is secure and transparent from user because session object is stored on the server.

+##### Disadvantages of sessions
+- Performance overhead in case of large number of user, because of session data stored in server memory.
+- Overhead involved in serializing and De-Serializing session data because in case of StateServer and SQLServer session mode we need to serialize the object before store.

 #### Plugins
 <p>UI Plugins provide a way to include Javascript and CSS files in various parts of the Rundeck GUI's HTML pages.</p>
 <p>UI Plugin Page Configurations consist of: